Skip to main content

 Institute for Social Vision Design

-The Acceleration of Global Wealth Concentration — The Top 0.001% Now Holds Three Times More Than the Bottom 50%
+The Acceleration of Global Wealth Concentration — Top 0.001% Hold Three Times More Than Bottom 50%

-The World Inequality Report 2026 reveals the accelerating concentration of wealth.
-An analysis of the structural dynamics behind the top 0.001% holding roughly three times the assets of the bottom half of humanity, and the implications for social design.
+The World Inequality Report 2026 reveals accelerating wealth concentration.
+Analyzing why the top 0.001% hold three times the assets of the bottom half.

 What Is Happening